 • The best time to visit Siquijor is from December to May, when it’s the dry season.
 However, that doesn’t mean it won’t rain or that the weather will be bad in the rainy season.
 We encourage you to visit at any time.

-Where to sleep in Siquijor
+Where to stay in Siquijor

 How to get to Siquijor

-How to move around Siquijor
+How to get around Siquijor

 For example, the normal fare from Siquijor port to San Juan is ₱40 per person (about ₱100 for the whole tricycle).
 From Larena port to San Juan it’s ₱50 per person.